NERC-CEH/fdri-ontology/ontology/doc/example.md

 POST -.hosts.-> SENSOR
 ```

-NOTE: To accomodate projects where they may not have as much available detail about structures at a site, we could also defined `EnvironmentalMonitoringSite` to be a SOSA/SSN `Platform` which would allow it to directly host sensors and sensor packages with no intervening `EnvironmentalMonitoringPlatform`.
+> **QUESTION**: To accomodate projects where they may not have as much available detail about structures at a site, we could also defined `EnvironmentalMonitoringSite` to be a SOSA/SSN `Platform` which would allow it to directly host sensors and sensor packages with no intervening `EnvironmentalMonitoringPlatform`.
 This would also allow us to use the SOSA/SSN `hosts` relationship to relate `SITE` to `POST`, rather than `hasPart` which might make for more consistent navigation?

 ### "Complex" deployment of a package of sensors to a site